Autillo de Santa Marta

 Santa Marta Screech-owl

-Appearance: The Santa Marta Screech-owl is a small-sized owl, typically measuring around 22 to 25 cm (8.7 to 9.8 inches) in length.
-The plumage is primarily a mix of brown, gray, and buff with intricate mottling that offers excellent camouflage against tree bark.
-It features a distinct facial disc and prominent ear tufts, which contribute to its expressive appearance.
-The eyes are typically large and bright yellow, enabling effective night vision.
+Appearance: The Santa Marta Screech-owl is a small-sized owl measuring 22 cm (8.7 in) in length.
+The plumage is a mix of brown, gray, and buff with intricate mottling that offers excellent camouflage against tree bark.
+It features a distinct facial disc and ear tufts, which contribute to its expressive appearance.
+The eyes are large and bright yellow, enabling effective night vision.

-Habitat: The Santa Marta Screech-owl is endemic to the Sierra Nevada de Santa Marta, where it inhabits: It prefers moist, dense cloud forests, often found at elevations ranging from 1,200 to 2,200 meters above sea level.
-Thick Underbrush:** The owl is often located near dense vegetation, which provides suitable hunting and roosting habitats.
+Habitat: The Santa Marta Screech-owl is endemic to the Sierra Nevada de Santa Marta, where it inhabits: It prefers moist, dense cloud forests, often found at elevations ranging from 1,800 to 2,500 m above sea level.
+The owl is often located near dense vegetation, which provides suitable hunting and roosting habitats.

-Behavior: This owl is primarily nocturnal but may also exhibit crepuscular behavior, being active during twilight hours.
+Behavior: This owl is nocturnal but may also exhibit crepuscular behavior, being active during twilight hours.
 Its diet mainly consists of small mammals, birds, and insects, which it captures from perches or by flying short distances.
 The Santa Marta Screech-owl produces a series of characteristic hoots.
-These sounds are used for communication, particularly during mating or territorial disputes.

-Conservation Status: The Santa Marta Screech-owl is currently classified as Vulnerable on the IUCN.
+Conservation Status: The Santa Marta Screech-owl is classified as Vulnerable on the IUCN.

 Distribution